Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Introduction

 To the best of our knowledge, no pushing motion has been employed to study peptide translocations.
 In fact, it is unclear whether pushing a peptide affects the conformational dynamics of spatially confined peptides differently from pulling them.
 There are hints that the direction of the force is important in complex biomolecular systems.
 For example, mechanical forces of pulling and pushing were applied using AFM to the Piezo1 membrane receptor of living animal cells in the presence or absence of extracellular matrix proteins \cite{Gaub17}.
-The receptor sensitivity was shown to depend both on the matrix proteins and the direction of the force.
+The receptor sensitivity was shown to depend both on the matrix proteins and on the direction of the force.
 Furthermore, the mechanism of export of peptides through the translocon can involve steps with both pushing and pulling forces acting on the peptide \cite{Tomkiewicz07}.
-The nature of the forces that act on the nascent peptides before they reach the tunnel exit remains unclear.
-In later stages of protein elongation, a pull generated by protein folding certainly facilitates the nascent chain translocation \cite{Cassaignau20}.
+The nature of the forces that act on the nascent polypeptides before they reach the tunnel exit remains unclear.
+In later stages of protein elongation, a pull generated by protein folding certainly facilitates the nascent polypeptide translocation \cite{Cassaignau20}.

-Here, we study how the direction of the mechanical force affects the conformation dynamics of spatially confined peptides.
+Here, we study how the direction of the mechanical force affects the conformation dynamics of spatially confined model peptides.
 To simplify the problem, we model the confined space using a carbon nanotube (CNT), with a diameter roughly the same as that of the ribosome exit tunnel.
-Using the CNT, we focused our attention on the peptide and removed any directionality that can arise when an asymmetric or rough confined environment is used.
+The tunnel creates an environment with heterogeneous dielectric behavior \cite{Lucent10b}.
+Furthermore, the geometry of the ribosome exit tunnel is rugged \cite{Voss06}.
+Nonetheless, using the CNT as the first approximation, our approach allows us to focus our attention on the peptide.
+In this way, we removed any directionality that could arise when an asymmetric or rough confined environment is used.
 Through extensive fpMD simulations, we address the question of what is the difference between pulling and pushing the peptide through the CNT.